AdrKacz/IA-Negotiation/README.md

 We don't have previous knowledge in negotiation strategies and thus cannot come up with interesting strategies to compare.

 Moreover, the problem doesn't change if we add multiple **Buyers** and multiple **Sellers**.
-Indeed, after having found the one they want to negotiate with, we are reduced to the original problem.
-The negotiation can be closed earlier by one of the *Agents* to simulate the fact that they can switch between different *Agents* to negotiate a better price.
+Indeed, after finding the one they want to negotiate with, we are reduced to the original problem.
+One of the *Agents* can close the negotiation earlier to simulate a switch between a different *Agent* to negotiate a better price.

-To obtain something interesting, we decided to not fix the strategies and instead to compute an optimal strategy.
+To obtain something interesting, we decided not to fix the strategies and instead compute an optimal strategy.

 # Dynamic method